pivotal/docs-tap/developer-conventions/about.md

 # Developer Conventions

+This topic introduces Developer Conventions.

 ## Overview

-Configures the following modifications to workloads for Live Update and Debug:
+Configures the following modifications to workloads for live updates and debug:

-- Scaling the workload to 1 pod
+- Scaling the workload to one pod
 - Extending http-based timeouts
 - Enabling live-update via JAVA_TOOL_OPTIONS and spring-boot-devtools
 - Enabling debugging via the Java debug buildpack